 7. Get Inspiration From Completed Designs

-If you do need to start from scratch and you don’t know how to go about it, you can get some inspiration from completed designs.
+If you need to start from scratch and don’t know how to go about it, you can get inspiration from completed designs.
 You can go to Canva’s Design Inspiration and find examples to help you get over creative blocks.
 Or head over to Google and search for samples to guide you through your layout.

 You can also incorporate the following tips to help make your graphics stand out.